agmcarthur/Biochem-3BP3/Lab_1_Genome_Databases/README.md

 **Question #15.
 Take a look at the Taxonomy report for this edited BLAST search.
 Are there any similar proteins in vertebrates?**

 **Problem #1.
 You have found non-bacteria proteins similar to a bacterial Pmr protein.
-Picking one as an example, note the Accession, look up the GenBank file, perform BLAST as above and then look at the “Distance Tree of Results”.
+Picking one as an example, note the Accession, look up the GenBank file, perform BLAST as above (but **500 targets** and **remove** the **Vertebrata (taxid:7742)** filter) and then look at the “Distance Tree of Results”.
 Do you think this gene is part of that genome or a possible sequence contaminant?
 Use the information in the GenBank record, the BLAST results, and the Tree to make your decision.**

 <a name="ensembl"></a>
 ## Ensembl